|

 1997.

-"In essence, the board's
+"In essence, the

-decision enables the town's historic preservation commission
+board's decision enables the town's historic preservation

-17K/Stone Castle Road site.
+Route 17K/Stone Castle Road site.

 "In other parts of

-[the] world, people wouldn't even hesitate if given
+[the] world, people wouldn't even hesitate if

-remarkable quality.
+day, is of remarkable quality.

 "The local designation

-was significant in that it was the first site to receive it
+was significant in that it was the first site to receive

-without achieving prior placement on the state and/or
+it without achieving prior placement on the state and/or

 national registers.